Concept of introverted space: is extroverted, multidimensional space an illusion?: Abstract

 \section{Abstract}

 The quantum-phase-field concept of matter is revisited with special emphasis on the introverted view of space.
 Extroverted space surrounds physical objects, while introverted space lies in between physical objects.
-Space between objects leads to a network structure of matter: a network in which one-dimensional spaces connect individual particles.
+Space between objects leads to a network structure of matter: a network in which one-dimensional {\blue space filaments} connect massive elementary particles. {\blue Missing quantum fluctuations in the finite space filaments are interpreted as `gravitons,' the exchange particles of gravitational attraction between elementary particles.}

+{\blue This manuscript is revision of the paper `Concept of introverted space: is extroverted, multidimensional space an illusion?,' published in Zeitschrift fuer Naturforschung A https://doi.org/10.1515/zna-2023-0288.

+The changes are marked in blue letters.
+One new aspect is the `Renormalization' procedure in chapter \ref{QPF}, which establishes discrete objects (particles) in the continuum theory of Quantum Phase Fields.
+Also the interpretation of missing quantum fluctuations in finite space as `gravitons' is added.}